Carter Center

-The Carter Center's goal is to advance human rights and alleviate human suffering, including helping improve the quality of life for people in more than 80 countries.
-The center has many projects including election monitoring, supporting locally led state-building and democratic institution-building in various countries, mediating conflicts between warring states, and intervening with heads of states on behalf of victims of human rights abuses.
-It also leads disease eradication efforts, spearheading the campaign to eradicate Guinea worm disease, as well as controlling and treating onchocerciasis, trachoma, lymphatic filariasis, and malaria through awareness campaigns.
+The Carter Center's goal is to advance human rights and alleviate human suffering.
+The center has projects across 80 countries including election monitoring, democratic institution-building, conflict mediation, and human rights advocacy.
+It also leads efforts to treat neglected tropical diseases, spearheading the campaign to eradicate dracunculiasis, as well as treating onchocerciasis, trachoma, lymphatic filariasis, and malaria.

-In 2002, President Carter received the Nobel Peace Prize for his work "to find peaceful solutions to international conflicts, to advance democracy and human rights, and to promote economic and social development" through the Carter Center.
+In 2002, Jimmy Carter received the Nobel Peace Prize for his work "to find peaceful solutions to international conflicts, to advance democracy and human rights, and to promote economic and social development" through the Carter Center.
 In 2007, he wrote an autobiography entitled Beyond the White House: Waging Peace, Fighting Disease, Building Hope, which chronicles the first 25 years of The Carter Center.

 History

 The center was founded in 1982 and dedicated in 1986 with William Foege as its executive director.

 In 1993, John Hardman was appointed executive director, and during the 1990s the center received several multimillion-dollar donations to fight Guinea worm disease and to prevent blindness.

 In 1994, the center launched an initiative called "Not Even One" to fight child death by firearm.
+They decided to expand the program on March 25, 1997, effective April 1 of the same year.

 On October 2, 1995, The Rosalynn Carter Georgia Mental Health Forum was held at The Carter Center.

 Governance

-The center is governed by a board of trustees, which oversees the organization’s assets and property and promotes its objectives and goals.
+The center is governed by a board of trustees, which oversees the organization's assets and property and promotes its objectives and goals.
+In November 2015, Jason Carter, grandson of Jimmy and Rosalynn Carter, became Chair of the board of trustees.

 A community advisory group – the Board of Councilors – includes public and private-sector leaders who support The Carter Center and its activities in their communities and organizations.
-Members attend quarterly presentations on the center’s work.
+Members attend quarterly presentations on the center's work.

 The CEO of The Carter Center is Paige Alexander, appointed on June 16, 2020.
 Her predecessor was (Ret.)
 Ambassador Mary Ann Peters who served in the position since 2014.

 Center-based councils of eminent persons who offer guidance to or participate in center activities include: the Council of Presidents and Prime Ministers of the Americas, the International Task Force for Disease Eradication, and the Mental Health Task Force.
 The Carter Center also collaborates with other public and private organizations.